 A local friend brought me to one of its branches in the suburbs and I was bowled over with the sheer amount of equipment on sale.
 It’s even better than our very own Army Market at Beach Road!
 You can find all sorts of multi-purpose knife, tools, climbing accessories such as headlamps, carabiners, hiking foot wear, backpacks, hunting gear, fishing rods and accessories, etc. I “lost” myself in this store for close to an hour.

-Additional Tip: Getting Local SIM Card
+Additional Tip: Mobile Phone Access & 4G SIM Card